MCGI: Manifold-Consistent Graph Indexing for Billion-Scale Disk-Resident Vector Search: Methodology

-While Eq.~\refeq{def:lid} provides an intuitive closed-form formula for intrinsic dimensionality, in practice we usually do not have access to the true CDF $F_x(r)$.
-Luckily, we can estimate LID from a finite sample of distances from $x$ to its neighbors using Maximum Likelihood Estimation (MLE) as proposed by~\cite{NIPS2004_74934548}.
-According to~\cite{10.1145/2783258.2783405}, LID can be estimated as follows. \begin{definition}[LID Maximum Likelihood Estimator] Given a reference point $x$ and its $k$-nearest neighbors determined by the distance measure $d$, let $r_i = d(x, v_i)$ denote the distance to the $i$-th nearest neighbor, sorted such that $r_1 \le \dots \le r_k$.
-Following the formulation in~\cite{10.1145/2783258.2783405}, which adapts the Hill estimator for intrinsic dimensionality, the LID at $x$ is estimated as:
+While Definition~\ref{def:lid} is elegant, it is often impractical to compute directly.
+According to~\cite{10.1145/2783258.2783405}, LID can be estimated as follows.

+\begin{definition}[LID Maximum Likelihood Estimator] Given a reference point $x$ and its $k$-nearest neighbors determined by the distance measure $d$.
+Let $r_i = d(x, v_i)$ denote the distance to the $i$-th nearest neighbor, sorted such that $r_1 \le \dots \le r_k$.
+Following the formulation in~\cite{10.1145/2783258.2783405}, which adapts the Hill estimator for intrinsic dimensionality, the LID at $x$ can be estimated as:

 \end{definition}